Updated for Mists of Pandaria, patch 5.3 – Abilities, talents, gems, etc.

 - Attack Power – Directly increases your damage, but only appears with certain enchants.

-- Crit rating – Just as important as Attack Power
+- Crit rating – Almost as important as Attack Power.
+Crits double your damage.

 - Haste – The affects both the speed of your shots, cooldown timers, and focus regeneration.